 On December 4, 2015, President Obama signed into law the Fixing America's Surface Transportation Act, or "FAST Act."
 It is the first law enacted in over ten years that provides long-term funding certainty for surface transportation, meaning States and local governments can move forward with critical transportation projects, like new highways and transit lines, with the confidence that they will have a Federal partner over the long term.
 Overall, the FAST Act largely maintains current program structures and funding shares between highways and transit.
 It is a down-payment for building a 21st century transportation system.
-The law also makes changes and reforms to many Federal transportation programs, including streamlining the approval processes for new transportation projects, providing new safety tools, and establishing new programs to advance critical freight projects.
+The law also makes changes and reforms to many Federal transportation projects, providing new safety tools, and establishing new programs to advance critical freight projects.